 The first time I went to Island in the Sky in Canyonlands, I knew I liked it, but what I didn’t know was that I missed a whole lot of it.
 I also learned that I like Island in the Sky a lot more than The Needles.
 This trip though, I knew there was another road and I was going to see it all.
 When we got there we headed towards Upheaval Dome first.

 The turnoff is about halfway down the main road, just after the trailhead for Mesa Arch.
-IT’s only about five miles to Upheaval Dome and there are a few trails along this road.
+It’s only about five miles to Upheaval Dome and there are a few trails along this road.
 Aztec Butte and Whale Rock are two of them.
 I would recommend Whale Rock for a quick hike (one-mile round-trip) with good views of Upheaval Dome and the canyons around you.
+They’re good choices with just one day in Canyonlands.

 After that, we went to the Green River Overlook and I loved it!
 There was only one other person there, so we basically had it to ourselves.
 It was a little breezy, so we didn’t spend tons of time there, but I did get to learn a lot about the canyon and formations below.